 Our Purposeful Approach

 The YWCA of Greater Cleveland approach is an unvarnished, constructive view of our journey – the blow-ups and the breakthroughs – to demonstrate the power and path to operationalizing anti-racism.
 But why anti-racism?
 Why not diversity?
 Anti-racist organizations look within to uproot racial bias in operations.
 Diversity refers to demographic variation.
 While this is clearly an oversimplified definition, we believe that setting an intention to becoming anti-racist organizations has been a missed step.
+That is why our new strategic plan is focused on the health, safety, and economic empowerment of women and girls of color.

 Margaret Mitchell, YWCA Greater Cleveland President & CEO leads the racial equity strategy, including the initial racial equity intervention and ongoing organizational change management to advance equity.